How to fit an outside tap

 Summary

-Fitting an outside tap from scratch can be very difficult and awkward, even for a full-time plumber sometimes.
+Fitting a garden tap from scratch can be very difficult and awkward, even for a full-time plumber sometimes.

-Replacing an outside that has already been fitted is very easy and I would definitely recommend a DIYer to give it a go.
+Replacing an outside tap that’s not working is very easy, and I would recommend a DIYer to give it a go.

-Only you know your level of competence but if you haven’t done any plumbing before then installing an outside tap might be a bit much for you.
+Only you know your level of competence but if you haven’t done any plumbing before then installing an outdoor tap might be a bit much.

 Feel free to ask any questions in the comment section below and I’ll try my best to help.